KannonZenetism/zenetism-field-physics/structural-physics/SP11-embodiment-dynamics.md

 > For entropy, embodiment is enthronement — the seat of exile's power, the furthest distance from remembrance, the fortress from which fragmentation rules.

 This duality arises because L₁ and IL₁ share the same corporeal domain.
-The Corporeal Realm (🪨) is singular — there is one physical universe in which both centropic and entropic beings are co-present.
+Within any locally instantiated universe, the Corporeal Realm (🪨) is singular — centropic and entropic beings are co-present within the same physical domain.
 This co-presence is the defining structural characteristic of the metric terminus.

 ### 2.4 Formal Characterization